KathrynChiang/ACS_Guideline_Scores/README.md

 ## How the `ACS-Guideline-Scores` works
 The [ACS-Guideline-Scores](https://github.com/KathrynChiang/ACS_Guideline_Scores.git ) package preforms calculations in two steps:
-1. Computation of each individual component (body weight (via body mass index, BMI), physical activity (PA), diet, and alcohol intake).
+1. Computation of each individual lifestyle component: body weight (via body mass index, BMI), physical activity (PA), diet, and alcohol intake.
 This includes prepping each variable and scaling it from 0-2.
 2. Computation of the total ACS Guideline Score (0-8).

 ## Notes before applying the `ACS-Guideline-Scores` package to your data